 I have to be honest, I wasn’t sure I was going to do continue participating in One Room Challenge after the world turned upside down.
 I was really affected by it.
 Working on my office was something that I knew I would do once we moved, but it didn’t feel right.
 I was adjusting to living in a new city, adjusting sharing a space with my fiancé again, and adjusting to the fact that my business came to a standstill.
 Work was canceled, projects were postponed until further notice (it’s still going to be a while), and honestly, I had a few other things on deck that I wanted to go all-in on.
 But, the fact of the matter is, all of those things need a hub!
 Since I can’t leave the house as freely anymore (yes, the state of Texas has reopened a bit, but there’s still so many variables to weight), I can’t get inspired by going to events, exploring.
 I owe it to myself to create this space so I can do what I do best: figure out how to turn this into a positive.

 That perspective already proved to work.
 It helped me at home when I decided to put up a gallery wall in record time.
 My productivity has gone up 25% since working at the table adjacent to it.
-But, my stuff is everywhere and this is not a good long term work station for me.
-Especially, when CJ who also works from home, has his office all set up (he needs all the screens and surfaces to do his job).
+But, my stuff is everywhere and this is not a good long term workstation for me.

 This flex space is on the first level of our townhouse.
 If the space wasn’t going to be used as an office, I think it could work for a workout room, play area or an additional sitting area for guests.

 The actual flex space is almost 10 feet wide and almost 7 feet deep.
 It’s not that big.
 The entryway will not have that crazy of a makeover for the mere fact that we are renters.
 There are things I would change if I owned the place, but paint is a definite yes, the stairs will be getting zhushed up, and you can count on those walls being adorned by prints and plants.